balmli/no.almli.heatingcontroller/README.md

 Each 'HeatingController' device has its own schedule that can be changed from 'Advanced settings'.
 Several devices can be used, each with their own schedule.

-The app has support for public holidays for several countries, and utility prices for Nordic and Baltic countries.
+The app has support for public holidays for several countries, and utility prices for Austria, Belgium, Germany, Luxembourg, France, Netherlands, Nordic and Baltic countries.

 #### Install